IBM-Bluemix-Docs/security-advisor/what-are-insights.md

 # What are Security Insights?
 {: #insights}

-With {{site.data.keyword.security-advisor_long}}, you can take advantage of built-in insights to analyze your user activty and network flowlogs in order to identify unauthorized or suspicious behavior in your {{site.data.keyword.cloud_notm}} resources or applications.
+With {{site.data.keyword.security-advisor_long}}, you can take advantage of built-in insights to analyze your user activity and network communication in order to identify unauthorized or suspicious behavior in your {{site.data.keyword.cloud_notm}} resources or applications.
 {: shortdesc}